 Most of the loss of water vapour takes place

-water because the concentration of water in the plant is greater than
+water because the concentration of water in the plant fluids is greater than

-the concentration of water in the air outside - the diffusion gradient
+the concentration of water in the air outside - the concentration gradient

 is in the 'outward' direction.